Turning radius: Definition

 On wheeled vehicles with the common type of front wheel steering (i.e. one, two or even four wheels at the front capable of steering), the vehicle's turning diameter measures the minimum space needed to turn the vehicle around while the steering is set to its maximum displacement from the central 'straight ahead' position - i.e. either extreme left or right.
-If a marker pen was placed on the point of the vehicle furthest from the center of the turn, the diameter of the circle traced during the turn defines the value of that vehicle's turning diameter.
-Mathematically, the turning radius would be half of the turning diameter.
+If a marker pen were placed on the point of the vehicle furthest from the center of the turn, the diameter of the circle traced would be the vehicle's turning diameter.
+The turning radius is half of the turning diameter.

 The curb-to-curb turning radius, which considers the chassis and wheels only without body protrusions, can be expressed as a simplified function of the wheelbase, tire width, and steering angle:

 Aircraft have a similar minimum turning circle concept, generally associated with a standard rate turn, in which an aircraft enters a coordinated turn which changes its heading at a rate of 3° per second, or 180° in one minute.
 In this case, the turning radius depends on the true airspeed $v_t$ (in knots) as:

 Turning diameter is sometimes used in everyday language as a generalized term rather than with numerical figures.
 For example, a wheeled vehicle with a very small turning circle may be described as having a "tight turning radius", meaning that it is easier to turn around very tight corners.
 Wheeled vehicles with four-wheel steering will have a smaller turning radius than vehicles that steer wheels on one axle.